 Because of Te Taumata’s unique point of difference it easily attracts attention appearing in several television advertisements, songs, social media platforms, printed matter, wine, clothing, and animated movies.

-Te Taumata was included as part of the Wai262 Waitangi Tribunal Claims, commonly known as the flora and fauna claims.
+Te Taumata was included as part of the Wai262 Waitangi Tribunal Claims, commonly known as the flora and fauna and Māori knowledge claim.
 This led to the name being registered as a trademark on 6 April 2006.

 The location of Te Taumata is registered as a historical site and waahi tapu (sacred place) with Heritage New Zealand.
 The GPS co-ordinates are: